SAFETY DATA SHEET (SDS)

 Suppliers shall update the Safety data sheet without delay in cases as soon as new information appear and may affect on the risk management measures, or new information on hazards.

-SAFETY DATA SHEETS (SDS) IN FOREIGN LANGUAGES - offer
+TRANSLATION OF SAFETY DATA SHEETS (SDS) INTO FOREIGN LANGUAGES

 In accordance with Regulation EC No 1907/2006 REACH, paragraph 31, safety data sheet should be provided in the official languages of the Member States where the substance or mixture is placed on the market.

-The safety data sheet shall include the following 16 headings
+Safety data sheet shall include the following 16 headings Download the Safety Data Sheet Template

 SECTION 1: Identification of the substance/mixture and of the company/undertaking